MileHacker Logo

 High and Shoulder Seasons

-• High Season (July - August): Warmest weather, suitable for beaches (nearby), lively atmosphere, many festivals.
+• High Season (July - August): Warmest conditions, suitable for beaches (nearby), lively atmosphere, many festivals.
 Crowds appear, prices rise, heat is intense.

 • Shoulder Season (April - June & Sept - Oct): Pleasant temperatures, fewer crowds, lower prices.
-This period works well for walking and exploring.
+This period is good for walking and exploring.
 Vineyards are active.

-• Low Season (November - March): Fewest crowds, lowest prices for accommodation and flights, an authentic local experience, good for museum visits.
+• Low Season (November - March): Fewest crowds, lowest prices for accommodation and flights, an authentic taste of local life, good for visits to museums.
 Cooler temperatures, more rain and wind.

 Special Weather Notes

 The Tramontane wind is strong.
-It influences comfort and outdoor plans, especially in winter and spring.
-It lasts for several days.
+It influences comfort and outdoor plans, notably in the wintertime and spring.
+It lasts for a number of days.

-Occasional intense thunderstorms appear, notably in late summer or early autumn.
+Occasional intense thunderstorms appear, notably in late the summer season or early autumn.
 These create localized heavy rainfall.

 Sightseeing